 However, a systematic review and case reports show that these operations still have dangers.
 Research and outcomes show that 18% of diagnosed patients died within a month of neurosurgery.

-One uses burr hole craniostomy to prompt drainage in both hematomas that are not thick.
+One uses burr hole craniotomy to prompt drainage in both hematomas that are not thick.
 The surgeon makes small holes and inserts rubber tubing into the airway.
-The acute subdural haematoma’s fluid drains out of these holes.
+The acute subdural hematoma’s fluid drains out of these holes.
 Although recovery times vary, 80 – 90% of people report substantial improvements following this procedure.